 Got new chicks….only to have your hens pick on them?
+Why do hens pick on chicks?
 There’s an easy explanation why – and you don’t have to worry.

 Did you know that “pecking order” came from chickens?
 True story.
 Chickens love to peck.

-They usually like to peck at the ground to see what kind of treats they can dig up, but every once in a while while owning chickens, you might notice your older chickens pecking at the baby chicks that you’ve just introduced to the flock.
+They usually like to peck at the ground to see what kind of treats they can dig up, but occasionally while owning chickens, you might notice your older chickens pecking at the baby chicks you’ve just introduced to the flock.

-One question I’m asked a bunch is “Why do older chickens bully (‘peck on,’ if you will) younger chickens, and in particular baby chicks?”
+I’m asked a question: “Why do older chickens bully (‘peck on,’ if you will) younger chickens, particularly baby chicks?”

 Main Takeaways: